Frequently Asked Questions

 - Will VA cover an internship?
 It depends.
 You may use benefits for an internship only if it is an unmet graduation requirement for an approved program in which you are matriculated.

 - Will VA cover a Coterm?
-Yes, you are able to use benefits while in Coterminal status.
-Please ensure the VA Certification team knows if you switch to Coterminal status by reaching out to email@example.com.
+Yes, you are able to use benefits while in Coterminal status provided both programs are VA eligible.
+Please ensure the VA Certification team knows if you switch to Coterminal status by reaching out to firstname.lastname@example.org.

 - How do I change from one chapter to another?
 There are some situations in which a student is eligible for more than one type of benefit.
 Since each situation is unique, please contact the SCO team at email@example.com if you think you will be changing from one chapter to another.

 - I am on terminal leave, am I able to start classes?
 Yes, you are able to begin attending classes while you are on terminal leave.
-It is important to note that you are still considered active duty by VA until the first of the month following your separation date, meaning you will not be eligible to receive BAH until that date, and will not be Yellow Ribbon eligible for any terms which began while you were on terminal leave.
+It is important to note that you are still considered active duty by VA until the first of the month following your separation date, meaning you will not be eligible to receive BAH until that date.

 - I am active duty, am I able to start classes?
 Yes, you are able to begin attending classes while you are active duty.
-However, please note you are not eligible for BAH or Yellow Ribbon while you are active duty.
+However, please note you are not eligible for BAH while you are drawing active duty/terminal leave pay.
 Students currently in Active Reserve status who wish to use Tuition Assistance (TA) can access the DOD MOU here.

 - Is my GI Bill taxable?
 No, your benefits are not taxable, and you will not receive tax forms from VA for payments issued.
 You can read more about this on the VA website.